Skip to Content

 How much do you need to pay?

-The table below lists the different fees payable for the different types of practising certificate.
+The table on the Practising certificate fees page lists the different fees payable for the different types of practising certificate.

 Fees are scaled on a pro rata basis.
 Your fee will be based on when your certificate commences.
 Note: Fees do not attract GST.